samukasmk/setup_tools_scripts/README.md

 # setup_tools_scripts

-> My way to install things with virtualenv, building your virtualenv sandbox to development environment. ~ @SamukaSMk
+> My way to install things with virtualenv, building your virtualenv sandbox to development and production environment. ~ @SamukaSMk

 ## 1. Apply in your code